ykhwong/webpip/README.md

 For the web-based version, the only requirement is a modern web browser.
 Mainly tested with Google Chrome.
 Simply download the web-version archive, extract it and run the index.html.

-"WEB PIP CONFIGURATION" will be appeared as soons as the the WebPIP is executed.
+"WEB PIP CONFIGURATION" will be appeared as soon as the the WebPIP is executed.
 The following can be specified:
 * Default URL (Optional)
 * Top-offset (Optional)